CSC1201-Prob-and-Stat/Probability-and-Statistics-Tutorial/README.md

 ## Method of Delivery

-- Blended learning approach with a focus on both learner-centered and teacher-centered methods.
-- Extensive use of examples, module assignments, and practical projects using free statistical computing packages.
+- Practical mini-projects using free statistical computing packages including R and Python (Numpy and SciPy).

-## Method of Assessment

-- Continuous assessment through tests and assignments (40%).
-- Final examination (60%).